antongolub/canjsSocketioDemo/README.md

 canjsSocketioDemo
 =================

-The simplest demo application built with the Canjs and Socket.io
+The simplest application built with Canjs and Socket.io

 [Demo](http://demo.antongolub.ru:8000/)